Thank Mom for the Lessons She Taught on Mother’s Day

 Mom Talking About Them Collecting Water on Little House

 One of the most popular series of the 70s and 80s was Little House on the Prairie.
 If you grew up during that time, you probably watched it with your mom and saw Laura or Mary, or Ma going to the creek and collecting water to use for cooking and bathing.

 Fortunately, with indoor plumbing, that is no longer needed.
 However, collecting water, even in these modern times, is a good idea.
 You can use it for watering flowers or grass, washing your car, or even filling up the wading pool.
 Collecting rainwater is a great way to help the earth and save money!

 From The Plumbing Dr, we ask, why not do something special for your mom or your wife (even if you missed it)?
 It doesn’t have to be expensive.
 Take her out to her favorite restaurant, get her some flowers, or even just call her and tell her how much you appreciate all that she has done for you.

-Everything she did she did out of love and to help you get ready for being a grown up.
+Everything she did out of love and to help you get ready for being a grown-up.
 Even though it might seem like she was nagging you, she was only doing her best.
-Think about it and you’ll see that she was right.
-Mothers are awesome people and we should celebrate them every day.
+Think about it, and you’ll see that she was right.
+Mothers are awesome people, and we should celebrate them every day.